 - Forgive.
 Forgive the negatively orientated people in your life so you no longer hold an energetic charge for them (easier said than done, I know).

 - Replace old subconscious beliefs.
 Identify and remove old thought patterns and replace them with positive, new ones.
 Again, an energy healer should be able to help with this.
-You can also practice the EFT technique (Emotion Freedom Technique) by yourself.
+You can also practice certain energy healing modalities yourself such as the EFT technique (Emotion Freedom Technique) by yourself.

 Take time out on a regular basis for yourself.
-Even if it’s an hour-long bath with a bath bomb or a hot mug of cocoa one evening a week with a book.
+Even if it’s something like an hour-long bath with a really nice bath bomb or a hot mug of cocoa a couple of evenings a week with a good film or book.

 Some Important Points About Narcissism

 - Women can be highly narcissistic too.
-Many men endure the same abuse as women in toxic relationships with men.
-Narcissism, like everything else in this Universe, is merely an energy that we draw to ourselves without any conscious intention as we are in alignment with the vibration of it.
+Many men also endure narcissistic abuse.
+Narcissism, like everything else in the Universe, is merely an energy that we draw to ourselves without any conscious intention as we are in alignment with the vibration of it.

 - You can attract narcissists into your life at any age (even day 0!).
-You may have a narcissistic parent or parents.
+You may have a narcissistic parent.

 - Narcissists are highly unlikely to ever get better.
 Most psychologists seem to agree that the disorder is hard (if not impossible) to treat.
-Sadly, staying close to people with this condition is only likely to make you unwell emotionally and possibly physically, and lower your own vibration further.
+Sadly, staying close to people with this condition is only likely to make you unwell mentally, emotionally, physically, and lower your own vibration further.

 The bottom line is: